 Together, the answers to these questions should help you zero in on who your best customers are.

-“Meaning I'm not trying to sell them anything.
-You're trying to just listen and hear their issues.”
+Talk to at least three of your customers, and act like a journalist.
+Don’t try to sell them anything.
+You're trying to just listen and hear their issues.

 Pick the brains of your competitors' customers.